 BTU Rating And Heating Power

-The BTU (British Thermal Unit) rating indicates the heating power of the tankless unit.
-Higher BTU ratings translate to greater heating capacity and ability to handle colder incoming water temperatures.
-For homes in northern climates where groundwater temperatures can be significantly lower, a higher BTU rating becomes especially important to maintain adequate flow rates.
+The rating of the tankless unit is in BTU (British Thermal Unit) and this is the heating power.
+The higher the BTU rating, the more heating capacity and the capacity to accommodate lower incoming water temperature.
+In northern climates where groundwater temperatures may be much lower, a higher BTU rating is particularly important in order to achieve sufficient flow rates.

 Installation Considerations: Indoor vs. Outdoor